 How Hepatitis C Affects the Liver

-The virus invades liver cells, making them produce more viruses.
-Your immune system fights back, causing swelling and scarring.
+When your liver is infected, it manufactures viruses in large amounts.
+Your immune system fights back, which causes swelling and scarring.
 This scarring is called fibrosis.

 It can turn into cirrhosis, which harms liver function.
-In bad cases, it raises the risk of liver cancer or the need for a transplant.
+In cases where it’s as bad as cases of liver cancer will raise or the actual need for a transplant.

 Signs of Liver Damage